Kinkajous move indoors for the winter

 Carolina Tiger Rescue is a 501(c)3 nonprofit wildlife sanctuary whose mission is saving and protecting wild cats in captivity and in the wild.

-The three Carolina Tiger Rescue kinkajous – Albert, Lola and Wednesday – are now indoors for the winter.
-The keepers moved them into the vet center on Oct.
-16.
+The four Carolina Tiger Rescue kinkajous – Albert, Lola, Baxter, and Wednesday – are now indoors for the winter.
+The keepers moved them into their indoor kinkajou houses a few months ago when temperatures began to drop.

 These small animals are not comfortable in temperatures below 50 degrees.
 Because they are nocturnal, they’re awake during the coldest part of the night.
 While they’re sleep during the day, their metabolism drops.
 Even in mild temperatures, they could wake up shivering cold.

-Albert and Wednesday lived off Cherry Lane on the tour path, and Lola lived away from the path in Mimosa Point.
-Albert, 25, was born at Carolina Tiger as part of the former breeding program.
-Wednesday, 29, was formerly a pet.
+Albert, 28, was born at Carolina Tiger as part of the former breeding program.
+Wednesday, 32, was formerly a pet.
 She was declawed and has arthritis as a result.
 Wednesday is also the sanctuary’s oldest animal.
 Lola, the youngest Carolina Tiger kinkajou at 9, was rescued from a woman’s backyard in High Point.
+Baxter is our most recent kinkajou rescue.
+He came to Carolina Tiger Rescue in June of 2018, and was relinquished by a private owner because he became too difficult to handle.

 Keepers and animal care volunteers will provide the kinkajous with additional blankets and heaters as needed.